williamboxhall/webapp-bootstrap/README.md

-A toy webapp with a minimalist implementation of a 4-Tier DDD webapp.
+A demo webapp with a minimalist implementation of a 4-Tier DDD webapp.

 Spring(MVC/REST/TX), Jackson JSON mapping, OVal validation, Hibernate w/ Grepo Generic Repositories, Maven for build, jetty web server.
 Testing with jUnit, Hamcrest and Mockito.

 Build and run with: